Avoyd 1999 - Precursor to the current Avoyd game project last released in 2003

 Legal advice and licensing terms

-Stephen Atkins, James Bird, Charlotte Foucaut, James Gower, Karl Monaghan, Kenneth Nelson, Kofi Poku-Agyemang, Stephen Prescott, Cathy Ross, and Neil Winstanley
+Stephen Atkins, James Bird, Charlotte Foucaut, James Gower, Karl Monaghan, Kenneth Nelson, Kofi Poku-Agyemang, Stephen Prescott, Cathy Ross, Neil Winstanley